SalesCraft-Kyle-Na/posts/salesforce-platform-cache/README.md

 - No saving order.
 Two different transactions have a race, who win, those data will be save.

 ---
-## Create Platform Cache Step by Step?
+## Create Platform Cache Step by Step

 ### Define Platform Cache in Salesforce
 1. Go to `Setup` > `Platform Cache` (under Custom Code) > Click `New Platform Cache Partition`